-3.2.1 Effect on the Nordic Regulating Power Market
+4.2.3 Effect on the Nordic Regulating Power Market

-It is out of scope of this document to estimate an expected price effect on the Nordic Regulating Power market from the different countertrade models.
-However, it can be expected that the use of the intraday market could affect the prices in the Nordic Regulating Power market, whereas the use of special regulation will not.
+It is out of scope of this document to estimate an expected price effect on the Nordic Regulating Power market from the different countertrade models, it depends on whether the minimum capacities in the day-ahead market results in more or less MWh that can be regulated afterwards, i.e. the number of bids is static or not.

-As the bids in the intraday market and the Nordic regulating power market are in principle the same, implying that market participants can offer their up- and downward regulating bids in the intraday market first, and if it not used, the market participant can offer the same bid in the Nordic regulating power market.
+As the bids in the intraday market and the Nordic regulating power market are in principle the same, it can be assumed that market participants can offer their up- and downward regulating bids in the intraday market first, and if it not used, the market participant can offer the same bid in the Nordic regulating power market.
 Where and when bids will be offered will depend on the market participants' expectations about demand, liquidity and prices.
-A bid offered and activated in the intraday market will not be available for the regulating power market, which should have an effect on the prices in the Nordic regulating power market.
+If it is assumed that the minimum capacities will not result in more capacity for up- or downward regulation, and this the total number of bids will not change, a bid offered and activated in the intraday market will not be available for the regulating power market.
+This could have an effect on the prices in the Nordic regulating power market.
 It is assumed that the cheapest bids will be activated in the intraday market to provide the up- and downward regulation for countertrade, which will leave higher price bids available for the Nordic regulating power market and thereby increase prices in this market.
-On the other hand, higher prices in a market will provide signals to the market participants to invest and participate in the markets.
+On the other hand, higher prices in a market will provide signals to the market participants to invest and participate in the markets, which could also lower the prices in the Nordic market area.
+The minimum capacities do increase production in the Nordic, which all other things being equal, could be used for upward and downward regulated at a later stage.

 Energinet does not require the BRP for production or consumption to be in balance after the day-ahead market.
-This could impose an indirect effect on system security, as BRPs can choose not to provide a balanced operational schedule, which could lead to more higher imbalances to be handled by Energinet.
-One of the recommendations from the "Market 2.0"13 was to remove the balance requirements from Energinet's market regulations, as it goes against the principles of allowing trade closer to the hour of operation.
+This could impose an indirect effect on system security, as BRPs can choose not to provide a balanced operational schedule, which could lead to higher imbalances to be handled by Energinet.
+One of the recommendations from the "Market 2.0" project was to remove the balance requirements from Energinet's market regulations, as it goes against the principles of allowing trade closer to the hour of operation.
 Therefore, the higher imbalances are seen as a calculated risk in Energinet.
-The imbalances will be handled as in a normal situation, and it is handled in the entire Nordic system, and all Nordic bids can be used.
+The imbalances will be handled as in a normal situation, and as this is handled in the entire Nordic system, and all Nordic bids can be used.

 Prices in the regulating power market should, all things equal, be higher than in the intraday market.
-An analysis has been conducted based on historical market data, and the results are summarized in Table 2.
+An analysis has been conducted based on historical market data, and the results are summarized in Table 3.
 To achieve comparable results, only hours with trade in DK1 in the intraday market were included in the calculation of the average regulating power price.
-This way the results reflect the average situation that the TSO would have faced if given the option to by upward og downward regulation in the intraday or regulating power market.
+This way the results reflect the average situation that the TSO would have faced if given the option to buy upward or downward regulation in the intraday or regulating power market.